powwu/kb-help-toolkit/README.md

 https://www.keebtalk.com/t/which-lube-for-switch-lube-an-updated-guide-on-the-what-how-and-where-of-switch-lubricants/5052

 ### Stabilizer lube to use
-Broke: Permatex for wire, teflon grease for stem
+Broke: Permatex for wire, teflon grease for housing

-Slightly less broke: Permatex for wire, 205g0 for the stem
+Slightly less broke: Permatex for wire, 205g0 for the housing

-Rich: 205g0 for awire and stem
+Rich: 205g0 for wire and stem

 ### Difference between G0 and G2
 As per Switchmod.net: